SPLASH 2025

 SPLASH-E accepts both archival and non-archival submissions.
 See below for presentation/participation details.

-Archival paper submissions should be between 3 and 10 pages, not including references.
+Archival paper submissions should be between 3 and 10 pages, not including references or supplementary material (i.e., appendices).
+However, note that reviewers are under no obligation to read supplementary material, should you include it.

 We encourage authors to match the length of the submission to the scale of the contribution.
 Some potential archival formats are below: